jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

 ### Constructing CVs

+**Versus natural languages, CVs:**

+- Must clearly define the SCOPE of terms.
+This is done with scope notes (SN).
+- Must somehow link SYNONYMS, thereby increasing recall.
+This is often accomplished via the indicators UF (use for) and U (use), e.g. Salinity UF Saltiness, Saltiness U Salinity.
+- Must distinguish between HOMOGRAPHS, thereby increasing precision.
+Disambiguation is often accomplished with a modifier AKA difference AKA qualifier term AKA gloss, e.g. Mercury (metal), Mercury (planet), Mercury (car).
+- May capture SEMANTIC RELATIONSHIPS between terms, improving both recall and precision.

 CVs consist of terms and relationships, described in term records.

 A preferred term may or may not be designated among synonyms.
 Preferred terms are also called descriptors or headings; non-preferred terms are also called entry terms or lead-in terms.
 Terms may be compound, either bound (denoting a single concept) or consisting of a focus noun (also called head nous) plus a qualifier (in the case of homographs).
 A term may be an orphan, lacking any relationship to other terms.

 #### Choosing terms